kurtosis-tech/kurtosis/docs/docs/guides/how-to-seed-mysql.md

 - We need to be able to easily link our databases into our microservices in different tests - so that teams building different features, or different microservices, can reference the databases as well without redoing work.
 - Ideally, we seed our databases in a way that is reproducible, parameterizable, and composable.
 One way to do this would involve writing configuration files, code, and shell scripts over Docker, or on bare metal - in which case we’d have to build these guarantees into our scripts.

-However, in this guide, we’re going to use a free tool, Kurtosis, that already has reproducibility, composability, and parameterizability built-in.
+However, in this guide, we’re going to use a free tool, [Kurtosis][kurtosis-website], that already has reproducibility, composability, and parameterizability built-in.
 Kurtosis is a composable build system for writing reproducible multi-container test environments, and can run on your own laptop or in your favorite CI provider.

 Setup
 -----